-This is the first in a three part series to make the U.S. Military non-competitive in this globalized economy.
+This is the first in a three-part series to make the U.S. Military non-competitive in this globalized economy.
 The U.S. Armed Forces are still the number one military power in the world.
 No nation has the technology, arms, or ability needed to invade or challenge the U.S. Vice media did a great story on this where a military analysis from IHS Jane Dylan Lehrke says the ability to challenge the U.S. is not there.
-Dylan Lehrke goes through the strengths and very little weaknesses of the America homeland.
+Dylan Lehrke goes through the strengths and very few weaknesses of the American homeland.
 Dylan also points out the insanity of trying to invade the U.S. Dylan’s analysis completely counters everything about the decline of the U.S. in the foreseeable future.

 Merging the U.S. Army and U.S. Marine Corps into the Department of the U.S. Army and U.S. Marine Corps.

 This issue is a very important emotional issue for Soldiers, Marines, and the Brass in the higher echelons of these two organizations.
 The organization that will come out of the merger will be a stronger and leaner department that will dominate on the ground war of any battle.
 I served in the Arizona Army National Guard and I’ve been in contact with both proud members of each branch.
 The members of each branch are proud of their sacrifice and brag about how hard they have it.
 However, the changing geopolitical dynamics in Asia, the Middle East, and Europe create a reset to conventional thinking.
 The creation of the Department of the Army and Marines will spur new tactics for the ground section of the U.S. military.

 – The Marine Corps 194, 000 Active Duty with 40,000 Reserve

 – US Army 546,047 Active Duty with 559,244 in Reserve and National Guard

 – USMC $40 Billion (4% total is derived from the allotment taken from the Navy)